CoolisCodes/CoolLoudia/README.md

 # CoolLoudia Core

-This package contains the core scripts and assets for the CoolLoudia Unity project.
+This package contains the core scripts and assets for the CoolLoudia Library.

 ## Installation